Where To Buy

 Garmin Fenix 3 Sapphire - Perf

 Burton Sapphire 2016 - 2010 Review by The Good Ride

 The Burton Sapphire is Burton’s high end soft to mid flexing traditional lace snowboard boot.
-The Sapphire makes for a great park boot or a good all mountain boot for those who like somthing soft and comfortable.
-The articulating cuffs on the Sapphire go almost all the way to the spine and this will help preserve its original flex a lot longer than many other boots in it’s class.
+The Sapphire makes for a great park boot or a good all mountain boot for those who like something soft and comfortable.
+The articulating cuffs on the Sapphire go almost all the way to the spine and this will help preserve its original flex a lot longer than many other boots in its class.

 The 2016 Burton Sapphire has a slightly different shell that has about the same articulation as before but in a different way.